 Is Cusco Safe for Solo Female Travelers?

 Yes, it is!
-Cusco is generally a safe destination for solo female travelers, and many women visit here without any problems.
+Cusco is generally a safe destination for solo female travelers, and many women visit here without any problems, myself included.

-However, like in any unfamiliar city, it’s important to stay aware of your surroundings, especially at night or in less crowded aka more remote areas of Cusco.
-Cusco safety for tourists is a matter of common sense and local knowledge.
+However, like in any unfamiliar city, itโs important to stay aware of your surroundings, especially at night or in less crowded aka more remote areas of Cusco.
+Cusco safety for you as a traveler is a matter of common sense, doing your research, and getting local knowledge.

 What Areas Should You Avoid in Cusco?

-While most of Cusco is safe for travelers, there are some areas you’ll want to avoid, particularly at night.
+While most of Cusco is safe for travelers, there are some areas youโll want to avoid, particularly alone at night.

-Here’s a list of not safe neighborhoods in Cusco and streets that are best to steer clear of, especially once the sun sets:
+Hereโs a list of neighborhoods in Cusco and streets that are best to steer clear of, especially once the sun sets:

-- San Cristobal Neighborhood: Known for its views, but the streets can become quite deserted at night, and it’s best to avoid being here alone.
+- San Cristobal Neighborhood: Known for its views, but the streets can become quite deserted at night, which is not great for a solo traveler.

 - Libertad: This neighborhood can become quite isolated in the evening, so be cautious.

-- San Sebastián: Like other neighborhoods on this list, San Sebastián is best visited in the daytime.
+- San Sebastiรกn: Like other neighborhoods on this list, San Sebastiรกn is best visited in the daytime.

 When it comes to the historic center of Cusco, there are a few streets that travelers should approach with caution, particularly at night.